boc-tothefuture/boc-tothefuture.github.com/_posts/2018-01-02-ansible-docker-service.md

 # Summary

-Reusing the ansible service role and a few lines of YMAL makes it easy to install, configure and run docker containers as services.
+Reusing the ansible service role and a few lines of YAML makes it easy to install, configure and run docker containers as services.

 # Questions?